juda/Recursive-Subtyping-for-All/README.md

    ```
    some warning messages may be printed, but they do not affect the building of the proof.

+4. You can remove the compiled proofs by `make clean`

+5. To remove Coq 8.13.1 installed in this artifact, you can run `opam switch remove iso-fsub`

 ## Paper to artifact correspondence